conda-forge/conda-forge.github.io/src/orga/subteams.rst

 --------------
 The core responsibilities of this team are as follows:

-- Keep core aware of budgetary and financial matters pertaining to ``conda-forge``.
+- Keep core aware of budgetary and financial matters pertaining to conda-forge.
 - Facilitate dispersal of funds.
 - Give core updates via the standing budget item at core meetings.
 - Work closely with the NumFOCUS point of contact to ensure smooth financial operations.